Over the past decade, the phrases ‘eco’, ‘eco resort’ and ‘eco lodge’ have grown hugely in popularity.

 Ask the resort for ideas on how you might get involved with local people and conservation in a worthwhile way during your vacation.
 Any legitimate eco resort will be thrilled to help you with this.

-Interested in staying in a truly eco dive resort?
-Check out our Eco Travel Collection – we’ve done all the screening for you!
+Interested in diving with a truly eco-friendly PADI Dive Shop or Resort?
+Check out the map of our PADI Eco Centers – we’ve done all the screening for you!